Colorado Companion Animal Sanctuary - A Little Known Secret in Bailey

 Outfitting the Sanctuary - It Takes a Village

 CCAS is a labor of love.
 There are no paid staff and the volunteers who keep the dream alive do so while balancing work and life.
-The community near and far pulled together after the fire to get a nice RV that has been temporary housing for the cats and will later be used as an emergency evacuation vehicle.
+The community near and far pulled together after the fire to get a nice RV that was temporary housing for the cats and is now to be used as an emergency evacuation vehicle, if needed .

 1. Financial donations to purchase large equipment like a washer/dryer, materials to build the indoor enclosure, flooring, etc. Tax-deductible donations can be made here.

-4. Donate materials or up-to-date equipment that meets the needs of the CCAS cats and state licensing regulations.
+3. Donate materials or up-to-date equipment that meets the needs of the CCAS cats, industrial washer and dryer.

 Have questions?
 Call or email LuAnn at 303.910.2425 or firstname.lastname@example.org (We don't trust webmail!)